 This is an educational consulting practice which I founded in 2010 to serve families needing to make plans and decisions about college.
-I bring over 20 years of professional experience, insight, and knowledge to my consulting work with students and their parents.
+I bring 25 years of professional experience, insight, and knowledge to my consulting work with students and their parents.
 In this work, I focus on the following:

 College is a time of learning, maturing, exploring and discovering, honing skills necessary for career success, having fun, and building friendships to last a lifetime.
 College is the time of transition from dependence toward independence.
 Finding the right setting for these influential years is important.